mozillamsu/australis-bugzilla-widget/README.md

 4. Click "Install Add-on From File...".
 5. Select the add-on's XPI file from your downloads folder.

 ##Usage##
 Users may enter their Bugzilla user name in the username text box and press enter.
 The add-on will fetch all of the given user's bugs from the Bugzilla server.
-Bugs are automatically updated every 15 minutes.
 Bugs are divided into five categories:

 * To Review: Bugs that have an attachment for which the user is flagged as a reviewer.
 * To Check In: Bugs for which the user has submitted a patch that has been reviewed and approved.